-Galaxy is a web-based platform for running accessible data analysis pipelines, first designed for use in genomics data analysis (Goecks et al., 2010).
-Last year, Séanna Charles worked on the Galaxy version of the FTAG Finder pipeline during her M1 internship (Charles, 2023).
+Galaxy is a web-based platform for running accessible data analysis pipelines, first designed for use in genomics data analysis (GOECKS et al., 2010).
+Last year, Séanna CHARLES worked on the Galaxy version of the FTAG Finder pipeline during her M1 internship (CHARLES, 2023).
 I will continue this work.
-FTAG Finder is currently deployed on the server of the Laboratoire de Mathématiques et Modélisation d'Évry1.